 - a.
-Mohawk or faux-hawk hairstyles - b.
+Mohawk hairstyles - b.
 Make-up, unnatural hair color or hairstyles, or tattoos of any type - c.
 Tattered clothes (clothing must have finished hems) or clothing with holes - d.
 Tight pants/clothing (including "skinny" pants, spandex, stretch denim, etc.) - e.
 Low-slung/low-rise or oversized baggy pants (no more than 5" of material when pants/shorts are gathered at the knee), shorts that are shorter than 2" below fingertip length.
 Pants/shorts must be worn and fit at the waist, without a belt being required to keep the pants/shorts on the waist, pants may not be longer than the heel of the shoe, and undergarments must not be visible - f.
 No ripped jeans, no joggers no athletic shorts including golf shorts - g.
 Earrings, wristbands or bracelets (except medical) - h.
 Suspenders off the shoulders - i.
 Caps, hairnets, or other types of head coverings (indoors/inside of buildings) - j.
 Glasses, other than prescription - k.
 Gloves - 1.
 Plain white T-shirts alone, sleeveless shirts, tank tops, muscle shirts, or long shirts, which come below the hip - m.
 Sweatpants or sweat suits except to P.E. (includes sweatpants or sweat suits which are silky or mesh material, basketball/athletic shorts or pants and knit or jersey pants) - n.
 Any disruptive clothing (e.g., music bands, emblems, lettering, colors, or pictures pertaining to drugs, alcohol, sex, profanity) - o.
 Boots/shoes with steel toes/heels - p.
 Flip-flops, or sandals/shoes/ slides - q.
 Crocs; strap or strapless - r.
 Chains, spikes, headbands, bandannas, long dangling belts, gang related paraphernalia, or leather bracelets or chokers with metal studs - s.
 Sweatshirts/jackets to cover clothing items being worn that are out of dress code - t.
-Body piercing backpacks, stickers on items used at school, etc., which promote/display a political candidate or political party are not permitted.
+Body piercing hair color or hairstyles will not be allowed.
+Shoes must be worn at all times.
+Clothing, backpacks, stickers on items used at school, etc., which promote/display a political candidate or political party are not permitted.